tygrysek90/OpenRCT2-Tiger-Plugin-Template/README.md

     	height: number;
  	};
     ```
-- the contents of `src/graphics` with extempt for `imageFromBase64.ts` are set to be ignored by git, in order not to include base64 graphics encoded data with the source
+- the contents of `src/graphics` with exempt for `imageFromBase64.ts` are set to be ignored by git, in order not to include base64 graphics encoded data with the source

 #### Development build plugin window auto-open
 - In `startup.ts` there is a code that forces plugin's main window to open, conditional to the build being development